SassNinja/postcss-extract-media-query/README.md

 ## minimize

-Since the emited files after the extraction are not part of the bundler / task runner flow your possibly defined CSS minimization doesn't take effect.
+Since the emited, extracted files are outside of the bundler / task runner context your possibly defined CSS minification doesn't take effect.
 To minimize the emited files as well you have to set this option true.

 ```javascript
 'postcss-extract-media-query': {